eyedeekay/si-i2p-plugin/README.md

 What works so far:
 ------------------

+### It seems to do exactly what it says on the package.

 ### The http proxy

 Again, *still pretty experimental*, but currently it is possible to set